Top 8 Things to Do With Kids in Prague

 For kids fond of creeping creatures and their parents, Museum of spiders and scorpions (Mostecka, 21) is surely a right place to visit.
 A wide variety of spiders, tarantulas, and scorpions from South America presented there.
 Open daily from 10.00 a.m. to 8.00 p.m.
 Ticket price is 4 USD.

 Prague has its traditional amusement park (Zabavni park), which kids of any age usually like so much.
 Ferris wheel, race track (autodraha), roller coaster (horska draha) and a classic cave of fear (strasidelny hrad) await you there.
 The park is open from 14.00 to 20.00 on weekdays, from 10.00 on weekends.
 The price per one ride from 1 to 3 USD.

 The Prague Zoo is one of the largest in Europe.
 It starts with an alley with the footprints of its most famous inhabitants.
-Once at the zoo, you will find a map of the entire park that will allow you to navigate around its vast territory.
-Expect to find these maps, as well as information signs, all over the zoo.
+Once at the zoo, you will find a map of the entire park that will help you with navigating its vast territory.

 In the southern part of the Prague zoo, you will find a children’s zoo and a rustic farmhouse.
 Kids can visit the yard, feed the domestic animals and ride them.
 A tiny children’s railway is located nearby.
 Free performances and educational lessons are held mostly in summer.
 Throughout the entire territory, kids can play on playgrounds made of natural materials.
 Several small restaurants, souvenir shops as well as cable car and children’s tram are available.